Ever fancied dropping a big scary monster in your opponents back lines early in the game? Try Turn 2 Chimera.

 Just wanna mess with your opponent’s head?
 Turn 2 Chimera.

-Ok, this list isn’t too serious, but its a lot of fun, and could probably be made to sing in more capable hands than mine.
+This is my 3rd iteration of my silly list that isn’t really competitive, but its a lot of fun, and could probably be made to sing in more capable hands than mine.

-The premise is that by combining the Allherd ability with the Aetherquartz Brooch gives us a good chance of getting to 10 summoning points by the second battle round (and possibly even the first!), giving us the option to plonk a Chimera on the table whenever we feel like it.
+The premise is that by combining the Allherd ability with the Aetherquartz Brooch, and the BoC Knowing Eye artefact all but guarantees us gaining at least 10 summoning points by the second battle round (and possibly even the first!), giving us the option to plonk a Chimera on the table whenever we feel like it.

 Note: Since, in essence this is a bit of a gimmick list you can vary the list quite a lot and still get the end result – Turn 2 Chimera.
 However there are a few key components that must be in the list to make it work.

-2: Any battalion (so you can get the Brooch and get a command point)
+2: Any 2 battalions (so you can get the Brooch, the Eye, and get a command point)

 The rest of the list you can adjust as you please, but I think the list above has a good balance of units.
 It’s got bodies for screening, it’s got speed, and it’s got some punch.